-Let’s take an epic journey and circumnavigate the beautiful island in the north, Iceland.
-This tour lasts for seven days, where we drive around Iceland and discover the mysterious beaten track places during the winter time.
-We will also visit the most famous landmarks that are must-sees for anyone visiting Iceland.
-Since we are travelling for seven days, we have a very good chance of seeing the northern lights dancing in the sky during our travels.
-Every single trip is unique and our guides will do their best to shape the trip to the group's interest.
-The Icelandic driving conditions will also shape your tour, as well as the Icelandic weather that can change quite often and quickly.
+Let’s take of on an epic journey and circumnavigate the most beautiful island in the north, Iceland.
+This tour will take you traveling around Iceland for six days, discovering some really mysterious and off-the-beaten-track places during winter time.
+We will also visit the most famous landmarks which are must-sees for anyone visiting Iceland.
+Since we are traveling for six days, we have a very good chance of seeing the colorful northern lights dancing their magic across the sky.

 Operated in a minibus